 In the aftermath of a deadly contagion which has decimated the population, contact between men and women has become fatal.
 Under the dictates of an elusive and authoritarian Preacher, an unthinkable solution has been enforced.
 The adult survivors are now segregated by gender and, physically separated, men wear white as a sign of their purity and women – still deemed infected – are clothed in black as a mark of their sin.

-Brother and sister Elihu and Soween grow up in a small town devastated by disease, learning the ways of the closely monitored society around them.
-But when Elihu falls for the daughter of two radical mothers, he risks not only fatal disease but also igniting a bloody revolution.
+As new social norms prevail, brother and sister Elihu and Soween grow up learning the ways of their tightly controlled society.
+As they begin to glimpse the cracks in the system, Elihu falls for Giella, the daughter of two radical mothers, risking fatal disease and threatening to ignite a bloody revolution.

 Community involvement in this production has been made possible by the generous support of the Mohamed S. Farsi Foundation.

 With additional funding from Sir Ewan and Lady Brown through the Edinburgh International Festival Commissioning Fund and The Pirie Rankin Charitable Trust

 Please note: For your comfort and security, you may be subject to additional checks on your visit to London theatres – we appreciate your patience and understanding while these are taking place.